 - the name of the shop

 - the address of the shop

 - the VAT number of the shop

 - the words "Tax Invoice"

 - the shop's invoice number

 - the date and time of the sale

-- a description of the items or services bought

-- the amount of VAT charged (14%)

-- the total amount payable.
+- the amount of VAT charged (14%) - the total amount payable.

 VAT is not charged on some essential groceries in South Africa.
-These include : paraffin; brown bread; maize meal; samp; mealie rice; dried mealies; dried beans; lentils; tinned sardines; milk powder; milk; rice; vegetables; fruit; vegetable oil and eggs.
+These include: paraffin; brown bread; maize meal; samp; mealie rice; dried mealies; dried beans; lentils; tinned sardines; milk powder; milk; rice; vegetables; fruit; vegetable oil and eggs.